Bulgaria Country Report

 Bulgaria's relations with its neighbours are expected to remain peaceful.
 Although military conflict with Russia is highly unlikely, relations with Moscow have been somewhat strained because of Russia's opposition to Bulgaria's defence co-operation with the US.
 In 2015, NATO opened a regional co-ordinating unit in Bulgaria.
 Bulgaria will participate in NATO military exercises in the Black Sea as part of the Alliance strategy to establish a deterrence capability against Russia along its eastern flank.
 This elevates the risk of maritime incidents between military and potentially commercial vessels, which could lead to transport disruption.
 Exploratory cyber attacks against governmental websites or CNI assets are likely.

 Environmental demonstrations attracting up to several thousand people are likely in capital Sofia and other big cities, causing traffic disruption of up to a day.
-Anti-government protests of several hundred people on average are probable in Sofia, remaining peaceful and causing transport disruption for several hours.
-Union-supported protests by employees in the public sector, usually leading to road closures in Sofia, are also likely.
+Anti-government protests of several hundred people on average are probable in Sofia, remaining peaceful and causing transport disruption for up to a day.
+Union-supported protests by public sector employees, usually leading to road closures in Sofia, are also likely.
 They often occur in the run-up to legislative amendments on social or taxation issues.
 Protests by far-right groups pose moderate risk of physical attacks, such as beatings, causing injury to refugees and people perceived as representing minorities.

 Vaccines Required to Enter the Country